LegalizeAdulthood/iterated-dynamics/ReadMe.md

 To get started, fork the repository into your github account.
 We recommend using the [github workflow](https://guides.github.com/introduction/flow/index.html) to make contributions to Iterated Dynamics.
-We recommend you enable [Travis CI builds](https://travis-ci.org) on your repository to get feedback from static analysis tools on your changes as you push to your branch in your repository.
+We recommend you enable [GitHub Actions](https://docs.github.com/en/actions) on your repository to get feedback on your changes as you push to your branch in your repository.

 Once your change is ready, prepare a pull request and submit it back for incorporation into the main repository.
 We couldn't have gotten this far